 Killer Content on LinkedIn

 LinkedIn has expanded rapidly as a content platform.
-They are always encouraging members to share and publish content directly on the network.
+They always encourage members to share and publish content directly on their network.
 There are plenty of good stories on LinkedIn that make their Publishing page a fantastic source of solid content.

 You can also receive updates via email: weekly, daily, or as soon as new content is posted.
-Whether you are using the platform or not, taking advantage of those who are pumping out consistent killer content is a huge benefit!
+Whether you are using the platform or not, taking advantage of those pumping out consistent content is a massive benefit for you!

 Scoop.it is essentially a social network for content curation.
-You create a profile on the platform, follow the people and topics that you find interesting and your feed fills up with interesting content.
+You create a profile on the platform, follow the people and topics you find interesting, and your feed fills up with exciting content.

-Remember, you are using this platform for business content so make sure the topics you are following align with your and your brand.
+Remember, you are using this platform for business content, so ensure the topics you follow to align with you and your business.

-Reddit, has a massive community of users who are constantly adding content to the site.
+Reddit has a massive community of users constantly adding content to the site.

-As long as you know how to navigate the subreddits (topic pages) you should never be short on quality content to share.
-This is also a great platform for you to share content to as well – just grab what you shared over on your primary platform and post it up.
+As long as you know how to navigate the subreddits (topic pages), it would help if you never were short on quality content to spin, engage on, and share.
+This is also an excellent platform for sharing content – just grab what you shared on your primary medium and post it.

 SmartBrief contains more than 225 unique newsletters broken down into 40+ topics.
-Whatever your specific product or niche, chances are good that SmartBrief will have a newsletter for you, full of curated news and information.
+So whatever your specific product or niche, chances are good that SmartBrief will have a newsletter for you, full of curated news and information.

-If I am allotting time on the platform to contribute, then I will always add value where its applicable.
-But ultimately, I am there to gather great ideas and even grab some of the suggestions/solutions shared by others.
+If I am allotting time on the platform to contribute, I will always add value where it’s applicable.
+Still, I am there to gather fantastic ideas and even grab some of the suggestions and solutions shared by others.

 Just remember to preface your post with any necessary credit or story attached.

-I would love to know where you find some of your killer content ideas!
-Let me know in the comments because I would love to check them out.
+In closing, I would love to know where you find some of your killer content ideas.

 Seeking more social media training to help grow your business?